CapSap/paddy-product-finder/README.md

 	5. User is able to interact with sales data (dig in and find which exact skus, remove or add a sku on the fly)

 ## First attempt
 I tried to use a fuzzy search but werent happy with results.
-I then graduated to BERT and now I am in over my head.
+I then graduated to BERT (A google natural language transformer) and now I am in over my head.